-Ten Awesome Benefits of Package Management ... and why you need it.
+10 Awesome Benefits of Package / Artifact Management ... and why you need it.

-Package Management's smallest unit of value is storage.
+Package / Artifact management's smallest unit of value is storage.
 Both logical and secure.
-But it is more than the sum of its parts and provides a solid foundation on which to build scalable, automated systems and accelerate your SDLC.
+But it is more than the sum of its parts and provides a solid foundation for building scalable, automated systems and accelerating your SDLC.

 Here are ten awesome benefits that any good Package Management system/service will provide:

-Control: Offer well-defined controls (RBAC) for getting packages in and out, as well as controlling promotions, rollbacks and deployments.
+- Control: Offer well-defined controls (RBAC) for getting packages in and out and controlling promotions, rollbacks, and deployments.

-Visibility: Provide you with a world view to see the attributes (i.e. names, versions, types, metadata) across all of your packages.
+- Visibility: Provide you with a world view to see the attributes (i.e., names, versions, types, metadata) across your packages.

-Universality: Be able to "speak" the native protocol for a number of packaging technologies together (e.g. Python + Ruby + Maven/Java, etc.), as well provide APIs for easy/agnostic manipulation.
+- Universality: Be able to "speak" the native protocol for several packaging technologies together (e.g., Python + Ruby + Maven/Java, etc.), as well as provide APIs for easy/agnostic manipulation.

-Auditing: Provide you with access logs, metrics/statistics and accountability for uploads and downloads in the system (who/what/where).
+- Auditing: Provide access logs, metrics/statistics, and accountability for uploads and downloads in the system (who/what/where).

-Speed: Provide ultra-fast and worldwide distribution for packages as a standard feature, sometimes with "at edge" distribution.
+- Speed: Provide ultra-fast and worldwide package distribution as a standard feature, sometimes with "at edge" distribution.

-Collaboration: Be collaborative, allowing you to synchronise workflow and process with colleagues, other teams and outside collaborators.
+- Collaboration: Be collaborative, allowing you to synchronize workflow and process with colleagues, other teams, and outside collaborators.

-Cost: Be cheaper than planning it, coding it, maintaining it, upgrading it, and worrying about it, yourself; so you can concentrate on your product instead.
+- Cost: Be cheaper than planning it, coding it, maintaining it, upgrading it, and worrying about it yourself so that you can concentrate on your product instead.

-If you want to start automating today; Cloudsmith offers a fully-featured 7 day trial which is free to sign up.
-Start here.
+If you want to start automating today, Cloudsmith offers a fully-featured 14-day trial to sign up.